 What is the Best Service Dog Breeds for Anxiety

-Service dogs are helpful for anxiety because they have the ability to provide comfort and relief to us.
+Service or therapy dogs are helpful for anxiety because they have the ability to provide comfort and relief to us.
 When we touch or gaze into the eyes of our dogs, the hormone oxytocin is released into our bodies.
 This is what gives us that warm, fuzzy feeling.